Leo4j/Invoke-SessionHunter/README.md

 The tool leverages the remote registry service to query the HKEY_USERS registry hive on the remote computers.
 It identifies and extracts Security Identifiers (SIDs) associated with active user sessions, and translates these into corresponding usernames, offering insights into who is currently logged in.

 It's important to note that the remote registry service needs to be running on the remote computer for the tool to work effectively.
-In my tests, if the service is stopped but its Startup type is configured to "Automatic" or "Manual", the service will start automatically on the target computer once the tool is run, and sessions information will be retrieved.
+In my tests, if the service is stopped but its Startup type is configured to "Automatic" or "Manual", the service will start automatically on the target computer once queried (this is native behavior), and sessions information will be retrieved.
 If set to "Disabled" no session information can be retrieved from the target.

 ### Run as follows: